 All entrepreneurs should have a distinct set of goals they are aiming to achieve.
 The goals should be set up from the moment the business launches.
 Knowing what you want to accomplish makes it that much easier to identify the steps it will take to achieve those goals.

-Goals also serve an additional purpose by keeping you on track.
+Regardless of your entrepreneurial goals, it would be a mistake to start a company without having a clear vision for your future.
+Goals also serve to keep you on track.
 As you constantly monitor your performance against your goals or benchmarks, you can tweak your strategy to be more effective.
 When a company has a vision, its investments, allocation of resources, and decision-making processes are all aimed at furthering company goals.

 Too Much Capital Too Soon